seed-run/homepage/_docs/adding-a-build-spec.md

 - `after_deploy`

-   Finally, after the deployment is complete you can use the `after_deploy` step to run any post deployment scripts you might have.
+   After the deployment is complete you can use the `after_deploy` step to run any post deployment scripts you might have.
 Again, this step is run for all builds and also when they are promoted to production.
 You can distinguish between the cases by using the `$SEED_STAGE_NAME` build environment variable.

+- `before_remove`

+   Seed run the `serverless remove` command to remove a deployed service.
+The `before_remove` let's you run your commands before this happens.
+This step is only run on remove.

+- `after_remove`

+   Finally, after the removal is complete you can use the `after_remove` step to run any cleanup scripts you might have.
+Again, this step is only run on remove.

 ### Build Environment Variables

 Seed also has a couple of build environment variables that you can use to customize your build process.
 These should not be confused with the [secret environment variables]({% link _docs/storing-secrets.md %}) that are defined in the console.

 - `$SEED_STAGE_NAME`: The name of the stage that is being built.
 The stage names are exactly as shown in the console.
+- `$SEED_STAGE_BRANCH`: The name of the git branch the stage is auto-deployed from.
+If the stage is not auto-deployed, the value is not defined.
 - `$SEED_APP_NAME`: The app name.
 - `$SEED_SERVICE_NAME`: The name of the service.
 - `$SEED_BUILD_ID`: The build id.